linuxserver/docker-openssh-server/README.md

 &nbsp;
 ## Application Setup

 If `PUBLIC_KEY` variable is set, it will automatically be added to `authorized_keys`.
-If not, the keys can manually be added to `/config/authorized_keys` and the container should be restarted.
+If not, the keys can manually be added to `/config/.ssh/authorized_keys` and the container should be restarted.
 Removing `PUBLIC_KEY` variable from docker run environment variables will not remove the key from `authorized_keys`.

+Connect to server via `ssh -i /path/to/private/key -p PORT abc@SERVERIP`

+Setting `SUDO_ACCESS` to `true` by itself will allow passwordless sudo. `SUDO_PASSWORD` allows setting an optional sudo password.

 The users only have access to the folders mapped and the processes running inside this container.
 Add any volume mappings you like for the users to have access to.